©2010 NewFoundations Edward G. Rozycki, EdD, Contributing Editor

 RETURN

-Based on writings by and about Lev Vygotsky, answers have been constructed to the following questions in eight general areas:
+Based on writings by and about Lev Vygotsky, answers have been constructed, with extensive endnotes and references, to the following questions in eight general areas:

 I. Theory of Value: What knowledge and skills are worthwhile learning?
 What are the goals of education?